Bombing of Naples in World War II: The first years of WWII

 The French bombing began with four bombardments between 10 and 15 June 1940.
-The first English bombardment (after aerial reconnaissance) began on 1 November 1940, between the hours of 4:20 and 6:20 in the morning.
-It was conducted by the Bristol Blenheim] light bombers of the Royal Air Force from their base in Malta.
+The first British bombardment (after aerial reconnaissance) began on 1 November 1940, between the hours of 4:20 and 6:20 in the morning.
+It was conducted by the Bristol Blenheim light bombers of the Royal Air Force from their base in Malta.
 Several days later came the Battle of Taranto, also in southern Italy.
 These first bombardments struck, above all, the Zona Industriale (for the fuel and refineries there) and areas near the Napoli Centrale railway station.

 The following bombardments concentrated on the port and ships, also near the Zona Industriale, which included the neighborhoods of San Giovanni a Teduccio, Bagnoli, Pozzuoli.
 Naples, as a whole, was not yet fortified against attack: the city had few air raid shelters and the only anti-air weapons it had were the ship cannons in the port.

 The next bombing came on 8 January 1941, and lasted around three hours.
 It damaged the port and the areas of Lucci and Borgo Loreto.
-The English continued bombing on 10 July, destroying a refinery, and 9 and 11 November that targeted the central rail station, the port, and factories.
+The British continued bombing on 10 July, destroying a refinery, and 9 and 11 November that targeted the central rail station, the port, and factories.
 Another raid on 18 November killed many civilians when a palazzo collapsed on an air raid shelter in Piazza Concordia.